Hexheld/hexheld-docs/MD/Pilot16.md

 # CPU - Pilot16

-Pilot is a fantasy CPU architecture created by [The Beesh-Spweesh](https://twitter.com/StinkerB06) under proposals made by jvsTSX.
+Pilot is a fantasy CPU architecture created by [The Beesh-Spweesh](https://twitter.com/StinkerB06) based on some proposals made by jvsTSX.
 Hexheld is the primary application for this CPU, where it is embedded inside the HiveCraft SoC and can be clocked at up to 8 MHz.

 The architecture is 16-bit, influenced by the 8-bit [Zilog Z80](https://en.wikipedia.org/wiki/Zilog_Z80) and likes, but is incompatible with those designs.